Diminished 7th Chords

-- The featured song for this session using dim7 chords is 'Love is a Losing Game' written and performed by Amy Winehouse... some excellent backing by the guitarist and bass player.
+- Featured practice song: 'Love is a Losing Game' written and performed by Amy Winehouse with some excellent backing.

 - For Country Music Fans we have another featured song by Patsy Cline called Crazy.
 It has a great melody with some very nice diminished 7 chords and a vast array of barre chords.
-Every learning guitarist will enjoy playing this one.
+Learning guitarists will enjoy playing this one.

 - Diminished 7th chords consist of the 1st, ♭ 3rd, ♭5th and ♭♭7th notes of a Major Scale